Radiation Exposure: Highest Risk in Animal Health

 Chemical Radiation

-Alpha particles are charged particles produced from normally happening materials (like uranium, thorium, and radium) and man-made components (like plutonium and americium).
-These alpha producers are basically utilized (in tiny sums) in things like smoke alarms or detectors.
+Alpha particles are charged particles produced from naturally occurring materials (uranium, thorium, and radium) and man-made components (such as plutonium and americium).
+They are used (in tiny amounts) in smoke alarms and detectors.

-Needless to say, exposure to ionizing radiation makes chemical harm body tissues and can be destructive.
-Similarly, as with exposure to any poisonous compound, the human body can endure exposure to ionizing radiation to a certain degree without delivering any prompt injury.
+Needless to say, exposure to ionizing radiation makes chemicals harm body tissues and can be destructive.
+Similarly, as with exposure to any poisonous compound, the human body can endure ionizing radiation to a certain degree without delivering prompt injury.

-Furthermore, chemical hazards and harmful substances represent an extensive variety of well-being risks (like irritation, refinement, and cancer-causing nature) and physical dangers (like combustibility, erosion, and explosibility).
+Furthermore, chemical hazards and harmful substances represent extensive well-being risks (like irritation, refinement, and cancer-causing nature) and physical dangers (like combustibility, erosion, and explosibility).

 -